aio-libs/aiohttp-session/docs/reference.rst

 .. function:: new_session(request)

-   Get a new session regardless of whether a cookie exists.
+   A :ref:`coroutine<coroutine>` for getting a new session regardless of whether a cookie exists.

    .. warning::